brewchetta/pair-programming-dom-debugging-challenge/README.md

 To get started, fork and clone down the repo.
 There are no tests so you'll be debugging without external guidance.
 Open the `index.html` file with your favorite browser.
 You can do this in the browser (for example: `open index.html`, `chrome index.html`, `firefox index.html`).

-Editing only the code in `scripts/index.js`, fix all of the errors so that the various bugs and images display properly.
+Editing only the code in `scripts/index.js` and the script tags in `index.html`, fix all of the errors so that the various bugs and images display properly.

 Good luck!